Skip to main content

 Canada Compliance Guide

-As a registered Payment Facilitator in Canada, Payrix must comply with the requirements of the Code of Conduct for the Credit and Debit Card Industry in Canada (referred to as “The Code”).
-As a Partner to Payrix, you will be required to help us comply with some of the Code requirements as you are the Merchant-facing entity that directly communicates with the Merchant.
+As a registered Payment Facilitator in Canada, Worldpay for Platforms must comply with the requirements of the Code of Conduct for the Credit and Debit Card Industry in Canada referred to as the Code.
+As a Partner to Worldpay for Platforms, you will be required to help us comply with some of the Code requirements because you are the Merchant-facing entity that directly communicates with the Merchant.

-• Fee Change/Introduction of New Fee Notice - You will be required to provide Merchants with a minimum of 90 days' notice of any new fees or fee increases related to credit or debit card transactions, or of a reduction in applicable interchange rates; and
+• Fee Change/Introduction of New Fee Notice: You will be required to provide Merchants with a minimum of 90 days' notice of any new fees or fee increases related to credit or debit card transactions or of a reduction in applicable interchange rates.

-• Complaints Handling Process - You must establish a complaints intake process including the escalation process to Payrix for Code-related complaints.
+• Complaints Handling Process: You must establish a complaints intake process, including the escalation process to Worldpay for Platforms for Code-related complaints.

 Providing Monthly Merchant Statements